Eco-Consult Pacific

 About Eco-Consult Pacific

-Eco-Consult Pacific is aware that specialist human resource development has increased significantly in the last decades, and recognises that this forms the mainstay to sustainable resource management in Pacific Island Countries.
-We have therefore available an extensive database of consultants with considerable expertise in the region, including a large number of experienced nationals from the Pacific.
-Eco-Consult Pacific utilises this database to promote the participation of Pacific Island Country specialists in national, regional and international projects.
-The countries and peoples of the Pacific are unique to the world, as are many of their problems - and who could be better specialised to find the appropriate solutions?
+Eco-Consult Pacific recognises that the specialist human resources that have developed over the last years in the region will form the mainstay to sustainable resource management in Pacific Island Countries.
+Our database, of over 4100 consultants, all with considerable expertise in the region, includes a large number of experienced Pacific nationals.
+Our extensive network is the largest in the Pacific region, and includes regional and international institutions from where resources can be identified and sourced.
+The countries and peoples of the Pacific are unique to the world, as are many of their challenges, and Eco-Consult Pacific is best placed to help find the appropriate solutions.

 We believe that our approach has significant advantages for the region through: